Masterfloh/Sunlight-systems/README.md

  # Automatic Moderation

-This bot uses the on_message event to trigger actions when a message is sent in a server.
+This bot uses the on_message event to trigger actions when a message is sent in any channel on the entire Discord.
 If the message contains any of the words in the banned_words list, the message is deleted and the user is sent a warning message via dm.
+When editing the banned words list, take note of the fact that it is case and spelling sensitive!